Chymyst/chymyst-core/docs/chymyst01.md

 site( run { case x(n) + a(_) => println(s"have x($n) + a") } ) // OK, "x" is now bound to this JD.

 site( run { case x(n) + b(_) => println(s"have x($n) + b") } )
-// java.lang.Exception: Molecule x cannot be used as input since it is already bound to Join{a + x => ...}
+// java.lang.Exception: Molecule x cannot be used as input since it is already bound to Site{a + x => ...}

 ```